SUNDERLAND AND TYNE LUSTRE POTTERY

 Picture

 A smaller version of the transfer without the floral wreath border.
-Below shown on two small milk or cream jugs and a lidded pot from the 1830s.
+Below shown on three small jugs and a lidded pot from the 1830s.

 Dixon, Phillips & Co, Garrison Pottery 1